AhmedSayed97/Ahmed-s-Portfolio/README.md

 I worked on this project to show my skills in data analysis using SQL Server and Tableau.

-* I got the data from kaggle's datasets.
+* I got the data from Kaggle's datasets.
-* Imported dataset into **SQL Server** to clean and explore data.
+* Imported dataset into **SQL Server** to clean and explore the data.
 * Exported the cleaned Data as a **.xlsx** File.
 * Used Tableau Public to make visualizations.
 * Built a Dashboard.